markKovacs/proman/DEVNOTES.md

 ## NEXT

+- team profile page:
+    + if member, non-editable
+    + if manager, editable with a button
+    + if owner, deletable with a button (confirm)
+    + if owner, ownership can be given to another member/manager
+- teams page:
+    + create team
+    + manage members

 - card drag and drop animation rework

-- delete confirmation in modal

 ## General